 Several different modalities of psychotherapy have been used in the treatment of mental health disorders along with addiction, including:

-• Cognitive Behavioral Therapy (CBT) – is an effective treatment that involves making changes in both the patterns of negative thoughts and the behavioral routines which are affecting the daily life of the depressed person for various forms of depression.
+- Cognitive Behavioral Therapy (CBT) is an effective treatment that involves changing both the patterns of negative thoughts and the behavioral routines that affect daily life.
+It starts with the identification and analysis of maladaptive thinking patterns; by changing them, maladaptive behaviors also change.

-• Dialectical Behavior Therapy – is a comprehensive mental health and substance abuse treatment program whose ultimate goal is to aid patients in their efforts to build a life worth living.
+- Dialectical Behavior Therapy (DBT) is a comprehensive mental health and substance abuse treatment program whose ultimate goal is to aid patients in their efforts to build a life worth living.
 The main goal of DBT is to help a person develop what is referred to as a “clear mind.”
+DBT teaches the importance of both acceptance and change and how to find a balance between them.

-• Person-Centered Therapy – is a strategy that allows and encourages clients to understand and resolve their concerns in a safe, supportive environment.
+- Person-centered therapy is a strategy that allows and encourages clients to understand and resolve their concerns in a safe, supportive environment.

-• Solution Focused Therapy – is an approach interested in solutions that can be quickly implemented with a simple first step leading to further positive consequences.
+- Solution-focused therapy is an approach that is interested in solutions that can be quickly implemented with a simple first step and lead to further positive consequences.

 Dual Diagnosis Treatment